hyunseop827/hyunseop827/README.md

 # 👋 Hi, I'm Hyunseop Kim

 I'm a CS student at Hansung University.
-I mostly build backend stuff with Java, but lately I've been getting more into deep learning.
+I usually build backend stuff with Java, but lately I've been getting more into deep learning.

-Also nowdays, I am just trying to build what I need instead of searching it.
-I like to use low-cost program. so I am trying to make things simple.
+These days, I like building small tools I actually need instead of looking for an app that almost fits my needs.
+I prefer simple, lightweight, and low-overhead programs that do one thing clearly.

-I'm also a huge fan of Terry Davis.
+I'm also really into Terry Davis.
 His low-level understanding and built-from-scratch mindset are just really cool to me.

 ## 📚 Tech Stack